brigitte-bigi/WhakerPy/README.md

 ### From its repo:

-Download the latest ".zip" and unpack it, or clone the repository with `git`.
+Download the latest ".zip" from it's web page and unpack it, or clone the repository with `git`.
 WhakerPy package includes the following folders and files:

 1. "whakerpy": the source code package
 2. "docs": the documentation of `whakerpy` library in HTML and Markdown
-3. "sample": a web application sample
+3. "tests": the tests of the source code
-4. "tests": the tests of the source code
+4. "sample": a web application sample

 ```bash
 > unzip WhakerPy-0.6.zip